AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for Android/Implementation.md

 1. Create and set a downloader.

     You can use the `AliDownloaderFactory` class to create a downloader.
-Example:
+Sample code:

     ```
     AliMediaDownloader mAliDownloader = null;